SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 Caveat:
 This should be interpreted carefully because price differences may also be affected by flat size, remaining lease, storey range, transaction year, and location-specific factors.

+Conclusion that would be too strong:
+It would be too strong to conclude that town alone causes resale price differences.

 Follow-up question:
 Before using this for a real decision, I would ask whether the report controls for flat type, floor area, remaining lease, and transaction period.
 ```